 Every employee has a role to play as an ambassador to our customers.
 Challenge yourself and ask, "If I could view my work from the customer's standpoint, would I be proud of the way that I'm doing it?"
 We have a responsibility not only to deliver service safely and efficiently, but also in a way that demonstrates our commitment to service excellence.
-Inevitably, we'll have tough interactions with some of our customers, which will put us to the test.
+We may have tough interactions with some of our customers, which will put us to the test.
 And that's when it's most important to put ourselves in their shoes and see the interaction through their eyes.

-- Interacting with customers in an engaging and respectful manner. - Responding timely to customer calls and inquiries - Respecting and maintaining customers' privacy and trust.

-- Missing appointments or deliverables with customers. - Being dishonest in any way in customer interactions. - Disclosing confidential customer information without an authorized business or emergency purpose for doing so.
+What is in bounds?
+What is out of bounds?
+Interacting with customers in an engaging and respectful manner.
+Responding timely to customer calls and inquiries.
+Respecting and maintaining customers' privacy and trust.
+Missing appointments or deliverables with customers.
+Being dishonest in any way in customer interactions.
+Disclosing confidential customer information without an authorized business or emergency purpose for doing so.